SCColeman/standard_MEG_beamformer/README.md

 ![coreg](readme_figs/coreg.png "Co-Registration, Before and After")

 #### Computing a Source Space
 Computing a source space is simple, but requires several choices that can impact your results.
 In general there are two options: surface source spaces and volume source spaces.
 Surface source spaces only define source space coordinates on the cortical surface, whereas volume source spaces define source space coordinates in a regular grid across the entire brain.
-Surface source spaces make it easier to work with *cortical parcellations* in FreeSurfer.
-Surface source spaces also allow for more accurate dipole modelling in minimum-norm inverse solutions.
-However, volume source spaces rely less on an accurate brain segmentation.
-Here, we use surface source spaces to allow for easy integration with parcellations.
+Surface source spaces make it easier to work with *cortical parcellations* in FreeSurfer, although volume source spaces have better coverage in deep brain regions.
+We use surface source spaces here for better integration with MNE parcellation functionality.

 The main parameter we need to choose for a surface source space is `spacing`, which we set as `"oct6"`.
 This can be switched to `"oct5"` for a sparser (and therefore faster) source space.